facebook_pixel

 Mistake #3: Using Too Little Material

-Pro Tip: Place one curtain ring or grommet on the outside of the bracket to keep it in place.
+Pro Tip: Place one curtain ring or grommet on the outside of the bracket to help panels stay in place and maintain clean lines.

 mickler-and-co-design-studio-leland-nc-avoid-these-4-common-window-treatment-mistakes-designers-always-notice-comprehensive-online-interior-design